albertintech/apai/docs/congress/cmf/fema/what-changes-for-voters.md

 - Each candidate appears once, with their registered party and any endorsements displayed
 - You can see coalition relationships at a glance (who endorsed whom)
-- Each candidate's FCAO Exam result is displayed -- this tells you how they performed on a standardized test of constitutional and governmental knowledge
 - You score everyone -- your favorite gets a 5, candidates you dislike get a 0, and you can use any scores in between
 - You can give the same score to multiple candidates if you genuinely like (or dislike) them equally